2018 Japan Photo Tour with Mark Hemmings

 PHOTO TOUR/WORKSHOP LOCATIONS – Tokyo, Nagano, Kanazawa, and Kyoto

-International travel photographer and workshop teacher Mark Hemmings is ready for his annual one week Japan photography workshop and tour, scheduled for January 22-28, 2017 & February 5-11, 2017.
+International travel photographer and workshop teacher Mark Hemmings is ready for his annual one week Japan photography workshop and tour, scheduled for January 28 to February 3, 2018.
 We will also be photographing the world famous Japanese Snow Monkeys in Nagano.

 Please view the Japan Photo Tour & Workshop video below to get an idea of what you may encounter on this photography trip:

 The one week workshop includes all meals, all in-country transportation, all accommodations, and all admission fees.
 Exceptions are mid-meals snacks/drinks and alcoholic beverages at meals, which are the responsibility of the participant, and return airfare from your home city to Tokyo Narita airport.
 This all-inclusive full package is $3,950 USD for a double occupancy room.
 For single occupancy, please add $300 USD.

 Please contact Mark for further details about this workshop: 1 506-721-8284 (Canadian phone number) or firstname.lastname@example.org.
 Also, CBS News did a report on the Japan Photo Tours, specifically the visits to the Snow Monkeys.
 Press play on the video below to watch the episode.

 Since 2005 Mark Hemmings has been leading photography enthusiasts throughout Japan, taking them on an enlightening tour of a visually and aesthetically rich country.